shaileeM/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Goals

 ### Challenges and Difficulties Encountered
+- For the second analysis part, the challenge i faces was during the creation of the countIf function.
+-

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+  1. The highest number of successful campaigns for the Theatre category were launched in the month of May.
+It drastically dropped from 111 to 35 during the second half of the year.
+  2. Failed campaigns launched were almost constant in the range of 30-40 during the entire span of the year whereas canceled campaings were almost negligible from Jan to dec.

 - What can you conclude about the Outcomes based on Goals?

 - What are some limitations of this dataset?
+  1. This data set lacks the subcategory which would help us to see which entry from the main Theatre category was launched
+  2.

 - What are some other possible tables and/or graphs that we could create?